eraycetinay/ng-valid-phone/README.md

 Note: if client uses country code at the beginning it will be removed after validation automatically.
 ```

-If you dony specify a country code, validation will be done for all international numbers.
+If you dont specify a country code, validation will be done for all international numbers.
 ```
 Eg; Valid numbers: 86 431 2344 1234 (CH) - 90 531 232 12 34 (TR) - 1 201 555-1234 (US)
 ```